mysticflute/grunt-ender/README.md

 ## The "ender" task

 ### Overview
-This is a temporary utility for handling Ender builds without having to always use "--use" or "--output" to make any changes.
-Note that there is an official solution for this problem in the works [discussed on github](https://github.com/ender-js/Ender/issues/131) that should be available soon.
-In the meantime, you can use this grunt task as a method to make using Ender easier.
+This is a temporary utility for handling Ender builds without having to always type `--use` or `--output`.
+Note that there is an official solution for this problem [discussed on github](https://github.com/ender-js/Ender/issues/131) that should be available soon.
+In the meantime, you can use this grunt task to help make using Ender easier.

 Usage is simple:

-1. In your `package.json` file, add an `ender` key and a `grunt` key under that
+In your `package.json` file, add an `ender` key and a `grunt` key under that

 ```js
 "ender": {